 We are moving house again, for the fourth time in six years.
+Just so you know when you move home interstate and engage a furniture removals service from Melbourne to Perth, make sure you have a change of address checklist.
 Moving country for the second time.
 For the next two months the three of us will live out of a single bag each, subsisting on crumpled clothes and miniaturized shampoo bottles.
 Tucked into a corner of my bag are two books and a literary magazine, my only luxuries as we clamber on board our raft.
 In their place I might have brought another pair of shoes, or an extra sweater.
 Already I’m regretting their indulgence.

 We are adrift, unanchored.
 We are in transit.

 My wife grew up in Hong Kong, part of an extensive British expat community.
 Its roots are still visible today in the cricket clubs, the English clothing stores.
 She reminisces fondly of the friends she made there.
 None of them were Chinese.
 They ate roast lamb, supped G&Ts at the club.
 Even now Hong Kong feels like a border crossing, the schizophrenic Interzone of East-meets-West.
 Back then it might have been more West than East, at least for the families who relocated from under Britain’s gloomy skies.
 The Empire took decades to draw its last breath.